Abdolmalek Rigi

-Abdolmalek Rigi (/ˌɑːbdəlmɑːˈlɛk ˈriːɡi/ AHB-dəl-mah-LEK-_-REE-ghee; also spelt Abdul-Malek Rigi or Abdulmalik Rigi; عبدالمالک ریگی; c.
-1979 – 20 June 2010) was an Iranian Baloch militant who was the leader of Jundallah, a Sunni Islamist militant group based in the Sistan and Balochistan Province in southeastern Iran.
+Abdolmalek Rigi (c.
+1979 – 20 June 2010) was an Iranian Baloch militant who was the leader of Jundallah, a Sunni Islamist militant group based in the Sistan and Balochistan province in southeastern Iran.

 In 2010, he was captured and executed by the Iranian government.

 Early life and education

 Born in 1979, Abdolmalek Rigi was from the Rigi tribe who are ethnic Baloch.
 Prior to founding Jundallah, while a teenager, Rigi was convicted of assault with a knife, for which he served time in prison.

 Alleged activities

 Starting in 2007, there has been considerable controversy over their support and international ties.
 Jundallah is believed by a number of experts to be linked to Al-Qaeda.
 There are also claims that Jundallah has had contact with the U.S. government and receives funding from Baluchi Iranians abroad.

 Dan Rather's U.S. cable channel HDnet's television news magazine Dan Rather Reports, interviewed Rigi and showed a video of Rigi personally cutting off his brother in-law's head.
 In the same interview, Rigi described himself as "an Iranian" and denied that his goal was to form a separate Baluch state.
 He claimed that his goal was to "improve conditions for ethnic Baluchis", and that his group was "fighting exclusively for the rights of Sunni Muslims in Iran".